 In one of the most incredible turn of events and a moment that will surely go down in history, multiple pharmaceutical companies that are allegedly responsible for the current opioid epidemic in the United States have been brought to trial.

-You read that right, opioid manufactures on trial in the U.S. where large corporations are seemingly untouchable.
+You read that right, opioid manufacturers on trial in the U.S. where large corporations are seemingly untouchable.
 It’s a strange and triumphant day in the fight against the opioid epidemic, an epidemic that causes more deaths by overdose than car accidents every year.

 According to Working Partners 1